llegaz/zelty-php-test/README.md

 For installation information please refer to [DEPLOYMENT.md](DEPLOYMENT.md) document.

 ## Authentication process flow
-With your favorite API client (personally I use Postman or cURL).
+With your favorite API client (personally I recommend cURL).

 1. Connect to any endpoints of the API.
 2. use `WWW-Authenticate` API response's headers combined with PHP tool `php src/DevTools/authenticationHelper.php` fom the app.